Spin Hall effect driven by the spin magnetic moment current in Dirac materials: Appendix

 Next, we define two-component spinors $a_{\bk}$ and $b_{\bk}$ as the projections of the four component spinor $\bar{c}_{\bk}$; $a_{\bk} = \T(c_{1}, c_{3})$ and $b_{\bk} = \T(c_{4}, c_{2})$.
 The Hamiltonian can thus be expressed as

 where $\bar{\Delta} = - \Delta$ and

-We refer to the states described by $a_{\bk}$ and $b_{\bk}$ the $a$- and $b$-carriers, respectively.
+We refer to the states described by $a_{\bk}$ and $b_{\bk}$ as the $a$- and $b$-carriers, respectively.
 Note that the Hamiltonians of $a$- and $b$-carriers have the same matrix elements except for the sign of the diagonal term, \textit{i.e.}, the mass gap ($\Delta$).

 Now we show that the magnitude of the $a$- and $b$-carriers' Berry curvature-like contributions to spin Hall conductivity are the same but their signs are opposite.
 Since the Hall conductivity in general has a direct correspondence with the Berry curvature, we look for its form.
-Note that here we calculate the Hall conductivity in the absence of magnetic field.
+First we calculate the Hall conductivity in the absence of magnetic field.
 The electric current operator is given as

 Using $a$- and $b$-carriers' representation, $J_i$ can be expressed as

 where the gauge field in the momentum space $A_{\bk, i}^{\alpha}$ is defined as

 and $A^{\pm}_{\bk, i} = A_{\bk, i}^x \pm \zi A_{\bk, i}^y$.
 To calculate $\sigma_{x y}$, we introduce the correlation function of charge currents